TelluIoT/gateway-entrust/README.md

 chmod -x zerotier_install.sh
 sudo zerotier_deploy.sh

 If the gateway is setup with remote access, it needs to be enabled in the zerotier admin together with username and password of the device.
-Further steps can then be done remotely (or locally if preferred)
+Further steps can then be done either remotely or locally

 ## 4. Run the docker setup script to copy files and install Docker-Compose:
 `sudo sh script.sh`